• Skip to primary navigation

 adding cumin, turmeric powder, black pepper and garlic powder

-Mix until tofu turns yellowish, just like so:
+Mix until tofu turns yellowish.

 mixing the tofu scramble until it becomes yellowish

-After a minute, add garlic powder and mix:
+After a minute, add garlic powder and mix.

 adding garlic powder to the tofu scramble

-Next, add in cashew powder and mix:
+Next, add in cashew powder and mix.

 adding cashew powder to the tofu scramble

-Finally, add black salt this will give you an eggy savor:
+Finally, add black salt this will give you an eggy savor.

 adding black salt to the tofu scramble